 Lip Filler Aftercare Tips

 Aftercare is an important part of any cosmetic procedure; invasive or non-invasive.
-It curbs the side effects and helps you heal quickly and effectively.
+It curbs the side effects and helps you heal quickly.
 These following tips will help you immensely with your healing.

 Swelling is normal